Convert Figma logo to code with AI

 GoDoc

-If you want to try out the v2, you can do so by getting a pre-release version:
+You can try it out by getting a pre-release version:

-Note that the APIs are likely to change a little bit between now and a formal v2 release.
-Also note that some packages in the v2 still need more tests, so you may find some bugs, but that is mostly for new functionality.
+Note that the APIs may change a little bit between now and a final v2.0.0 release.
+Also note that some packages in v2 still need more tests, so you may find some bugs.
+But that should mostly be for new functionality.
 If you're just trying to update your code from v1 of this repo, those packages should be rock-solid and least likely to see any further API changes.

-The desc package herein introduces a Descriptor interface and implementations of it that correspond to each of the descriptor types.
-These new types are effectively smart wrappers around the generated protobuf types that make them much more useful and easier to use.
+The protoreflect package in the Protobuf Go runtime provides the Descriptor interface and implementations of it that correspond to each of the descriptor types.
+These types are effectively smart wrappers around the generated Protobuf types in the descriptorpb package.
+These wrappers make descriptors much more useful and easier to use.

 Read more ≫

-The builder package allows for programmatic construction of rich descriptors.
-Descriptors can be constructed programmatically by creating trees of descriptor protos and using the desc package to link those into rich descriptors.
+The protobuilder package allows for programmatic construction of rich descriptors.
+Descriptors can be constructed programmatically by creating trees of descriptor protos and using the protodesc package to link those into rich descriptors.
 But constructing a valid tree of descriptor protos is far from trivial.

 So this package provides generous API to greatly simplify that task.
 It also allows for converting rich descriptors into builders, which means you can programmatically modify/tweak existing descriptors.